Perspective | She flipped off President Trump — and got fired from her government contracting job

 Her bosses told her that they do support her First Amendment rights.
 But they wanted her to “be professional,” she said.

-Does Briskman regret that middle finger, that reflexive moment that wasn’t all pussyhats and protest signs, that wasn’t calculated resistance but rather a totally relatable, plain-old, working-woman, living-my-life, what-the-heck-is-going-on-in-our-world reaction?
+Does Briskman regret that middle finger, that reflexive moment that wasn’t all pussyhats and protest signs, that wasn’t calculated resistance, but rather a totally relatable plain-old, working-woman, living-my-life, what-the-heck-is-going-on-in-our-world reaction?

 Nope.
 “I’d do it again,” she said.